Cantwell-Sacred Heart of Mary High School: Consolidation

 Cantwell-Sacred Heart of Mary as an entity began when Sacred Heart of Mary High School, an all-girls school administered by the Religious of the Sacred Heart of Mary, and Cantwell High School, an all-boys school administered by the Irish Christian Brothers, consolidated into one lay administered coed school in 1991.
-For many, especially the alumni of both schools, the consolidation meant the end of an era.
 Since the merger, enrollment is at about 600 students.
 Located in the Roman Catholic Archdiocese of Los Angeles, CSHM is a coeducational, college preparatory institution.
 The school's spiritual patrons are St. Philip of Jesus, and the Sacred Heart of Mary, Mother of Jesus.
 With the advent of young women moving to the young men's campus, the Cantwell former school motto for the conjoined schools was changed from the Latin for "Act Manfully", "Viriliter Age", to "Act with the Character of Christ", "Age cum Anima Christi".
 The girls all became "Cardinals" and their mascot "Scooter" was laid to rest without ceremony.